 Garden of Life is a trusted brand that uses whole-food ingredients in their multivitamins.
 This supplement also does not contain iron, so ensure you are talking with your doctor about a separate iron supplement, if needed.

 Choosing a gummy vitamin for your prenatal can be helpful if you have issues swallowing pills, but not all contain each recommended nutrient for pregnant people.
-If you choose this supplement, make sure you get sources of choline (eggs, chicken, cod, beef, kidney beans, milk) and iodine (whole wheat bread, milk, Greek yogurt, iodized salt) in your diet to meet your needs.
+If you choose this supplement, make sure you get enough sources of choline (eggs, chicken, cod, beef, kidney beans, milk) and iodine (whole-wheat bread, milk, Greek yogurt, iodized salt) in your diet to meet your needs.